vammultipl/vammultiplayer_revamped/README.md

 ### Scenes
 - All players in the same room must use the same scene with pre-defined atoms.
 - Scene modifications (changing looks, clothes, etc) on your end won’t sync with others.
 - The scene must be shared with other players on Discord first so that everyone sees the same things and has the same atoms.
 Otherwise, you can assume the default scene is used.
+Remember to download all dependencies for the scene.
 - Plugins also don't sync if you modify them, except for plugins like AutoThruster (as it moves the atoms)

 ### Syncing